afterschoolstudio/squiggle/readme.md

 # Squiggle

 Squiggle ("**S**uper **Q**uick **G**ame **L**anguage") is a simple scripting language (and runtime parser) built for use inside of any C# game engine or framework (Unity, Monogame, etc.).
 With minimal setup, you easily start authoring custom dialog and commands for use in your game.

 Here's an example:
 ```
-[playSound waiterBell 2]
+[playSound knock 1]
-Customer: Hello!
-May I place an order?
-Hostess: Sure, sit over here.
+Carol: Hello!
+I've arrived!
+Carol: And I've brought something special!
-[playAnimation moveHostess]
+[playAnimation move carol door]
 [setLights dim]
 ```

-If you're familar with tools like Yarn or Twine, Squiggle is like a "lite" version of those, offering a subset of their features in order to be as quick and simple as possible.
+If you're familar with tools like Yarn or Twine, Squiggle is something of a "lite" version of those.
+It offers a subset of their features, but trades feature parity for ultimate flexibility in order to be as quick and simple as possible.

-Because Squiggle doesn't automatically give you things you get for free in those other tools, Squiggle is *slightly* more advanced, and you will need to be comfortable with code to use it.
+Note: Squiggle is *not* a replacement for C# code in your game.
+Instead, it provides a way for you to interact with code you've already written.
+This also means that Squiggle is slighly more advanced — you get less "out of the box" but can customize it to your needs, but you will need to be comfortable with code to use it.

-If you're looking for an easy-to-use, plug-and-play dialog system, I highly recommend looking into either Yarn, Twine, or Ink!
-If you're comfortable with code though and still interested, keep reading for an overview of the tool, how to get started using it, or how it compares to the previously mentioned tools.
+If instead you're looking for an easy-to-use, plug-and-play dialog system, I highly recommend looking into either Yarn, Twine, or Ink!
+However, if you've read the above and are still interested, keep reading for an overview of the tool and how to get started using it!

 # Overview
 For information on getting started, jump to the Getting Started section below.

 Squiggle is two primary things:
-* A *very* basic scripting "language"
+* A *very* basic scripting language
-* A way to run those Squiggle scripts at runtime
+* A way to read and run the language at runtime.

-See below for a breakdown of each of these

 ## Squiggle "language"
 Squiggle has two main concepts - `lines` and `commands`.